 Is your kid’s power wheel struggling to make it down the driveway?
-Its wheels are probably near the end of its life and can’t take it anymore.
+Its wheels are probably near the end of their life and can’t take it anymore.
 But it doesn’t mean you have to replace the whole unit.
 You can improve its drivability and bring it back to life by changing the toy car’s tires with new ones.

 Tires lose their traction after repeated use.
 You can tell this when the power wheel starts slipping on some surfaces.
 Obvious cracks and signs of worn-out wear also require replacement.
 Another reason for slippery tires that can break is because plastic tires are mainly used in ride-on vehicles.
 So, parents might want to put rubber tires on power wheels even if the plastic tires are still in good condition.

 This task can be new to some, and after searching ‘how to replace power wheels tires,’ you find yourself here.
 We will put your mind at ease with a simple step-by-step tutorial.
 It will take only a few hours of your time from preparing the needed tools to carrying out the actual process.

 Most ride-on vehicles have the same design, but this doesn’t mean that their parts are interchangeable.
 Before the power wheels tire replacement, make sure to consider the size, thickness, diameter, and thread of the replacement part.
 We have two tutorials, one for plastic tires and the other for rubber tires.